decidables/decidables/sites/detectable/README.md

 - Allow use of keyboard in task!
 - Random w/o replacement for better balancing of trial types?
+- ROC curve
-- Labels on ROC curve?
+  - Labels for HR and FAR?
+  - Lines for HR and FAR?
 - Resolve ambiguity between different uses of same color
   - For example, "Respond Present" as a trial type versus "Present" as a response versus "?Present?" as part of a distribution